radio button

 Custom radio buttons maintain accessibility requirements.
 The radio button icon is only visually hidden and replaced with custom style.

-For projects that cannot make use of the Vue.js component, the CdrLabelWrapper styles are available through the @rei/cdr-component-variables package as SCSS and LESS mixins.
+For projects that cannot make use of the Vue.js component, the CdrLabelWrapper styles are available through the @rei/cdr-component-variables package as SCSS mixins.
 These can be applied to plain HTML elements.
 See examples on the component variable page.

 The CdrRadio component requires v-model to track the value of selected radios.